By Dennis Jones

 First of all, what does the polling say?
 Overwhelmingly, consumers prefer greater legal protections to ensure digital privacy.
-For instance, recent Pew polling showed that an overwhelming 74 percent of Americans said it was very important to them that they be in control of who can get information about them.
+For instance, recent Pew polling showed that an overwhelming 74 percent of Americans said it was very important to them that they be in control over the people who can get information about them.
 Sixty-five percent said it was very important to control what information was collected about them.
 And a whopping 91 percent of adults agreed or strongly agreed that consumers have lost control of how personal information is collected and used by companies.

 Corroborating these findings, Susan Athey, senior fellow at the Stanford Institute for Economic Policy Research, Christian Catalini and Catherine Tucker, both of MIT, recently released the results of their study of 3,108 undergraduate test subjects.
-Thir subjects were asked to choose an online wallet to store and manage digital currency to measure their privacy preferences.
+Their subjects were asked to choose an online wallet to store and manage digital currency to measure their privacy preferences.

 The researchers also conducted a test to show how outside influences could affect privacy decisions.
 They offered a group of students a free pizza.
 The only catch: the subjects had to disclose the email addresses of three friends.
-The lion’s share of students coughed up their friends’ emails in return for the pizza.
+The lion’s share of students coughed up their friends’ email addresses in return for the pizza.
 Stated privacy preferences (and personal ethics) mattered little.